All interviews for the incoming class were virtual.

 The University of Tennessee, founded in 1794, is one of the oldest educational institutions in the country.
 The College of Veterinary Medicine, established in 1974, is located in Knoxville on the university’s Institute of Agriculture campus along the Tennessee River.
 The city is situated in the Appalachian foothills of east-central Tennessee and is 45 minutes from the Great Smoky Mountains National Park and just three hours from Nashville and Atlanta.
 The Clyde M. York Veterinary Medicine Building houses teaching and research facilities, the Veterinary Medical Center, and the Agriculture-Veterinary Medicine Library.

 The curriculum of the college is a nine-semester, four-year program.
 Development of a strong basic science foundation is emphasized in the first year.
 The second and third years emphasize the study of diseases, their causes, diagnosis, treatment, and prevention.
-Innovative features of this curriculum include: six weeks of student-centered, small group, applied learning exercises in semesters one through five; three weeks of dedicated clinical experiences in the Veterinary Medical Center in semesters three through five; and elective course opportunities in semesters four through nine which allow students to focus on specific educational/career goals.
-In the fourth year (last 3 semesters), students participate exclusively in clinical rotations in the Veterinary Medical Center and required externships.
+Innovative features of this curriculum include student-centered, small group, applied learning exercises in semesters one through four; dedicated clinical experiences in the Veterinary Medical Center in semesters one through four; and elective course opportunities in semesters two through nine which allow students to focus on specific educational/career goals.
+In the last four semesters, students participate exclusively in clinical rotations in the Veterinary Medical Center and required externships.